Search Courses

 Delivery Mode: In Class

-ESS1101H - Core Course in Earth Sciences
+ESS1101H - Graduate Core Course

 This is the core graduate course, which is mandatory for all incoming graduate students.
 The goal of the course is to develop each student’s research proposal and skills to communicate their proposals (oral and written forms).
 Each student will have a completed written research proposal and two opportunities for oral presentations by the end of the course.
-Additionally, students learn about general scientific methods (e.g., hypothesis testing), methods for critical analysis and Western vs traditional ways of knowing.
+Additionally, students learn about general scientific methods (e.g., hypothesis testing), methods for critical analysis and Western versus traditional ways of knowing.

 Credit Value (FCE): 0.50